How Solar Street Lights Helped Electrify a Rural Village?

 Stage Details

-Social and Economic Impact of Solar Street Lighting in Rural Areas
+What Social and Economic Impact Do Solar Street Lights Create?

 Measured Outcomes